jOphey/gcodeProgress/README.md

 Now outputfile.gcode will contain the progress-messages wich will be displayed on your printers LCD during a print.

 ### Repetier-Host
-- Goto: "Config" -> "Printer Settings"
+- Goto "Config" -> "Printer Settings"
 - Choose Tab "Advanced"
 - Set "Post Slice Filter"-Parameter to: